Schnoipah/Schnoipah/README.md

 - 👋 Hi, I’m @Schnoipah also known as Jasper Lamers
 - 👀 I’m interested in development and cars
-- 🌱 I’m currently learning laravel-vue
+- 🌱 I’m currently working with laravel-vue and tailwind css
-- 💞️ I’m looking to collaborate on ?
+- 💞️ I’m looking to collaborate on your project? ;)
-- 📫 How to reach me jasper-l@live.nl
+- 📫 How to reach me jasper@developn.nl or give me a call at +31629421087